tonyx/Sharpino/Sharpino.Lib/README.md

 Support for Event-sourcing in F#.

 ## Features
 - Supports in memory and Postgres event store.
+Supports EventStoreDB (only for the LightCommandHandler).
 - Support publishing events to Apache Kafka Event Broker.
 - Example application with tests including Kafka subscriber. (unstable at the moment)
 - Contexts represent sets of collections of entities (e.g. a collection of todos, a collection of tags, a collection of categories, etc.) associated with events.